×

 For mock trial teams, students will submit a resume and fill out an application where they can specify an interest in any mock trial team(s).
 Students then attend one in-person tryout on campus where they can be considered for all available mock trial teams.
 Students may be asked to return for an in-person call back tryout on campus and/or a virtual interview.

 For moot court teams, students will fill out an application, submit a resume and brief, and list any moot court team(s) of their preference.
 Students attend one in-person tryout on campus where they can be considered for all available moot court teams.
-Weekend JD students who wish to be considered exclusively for the newly created Weekend JD competition team will attend one virtual real-time tryout instead of the in-person tryout.
+Weekend JD students who wish to be considered exclusively for the Weekend JD competition team should include that information on their application.

 For dispute resolution teams, there will be separate tryouts for the client counseling team, the mediation team, the negotiation teams, and the Vis Moot arbitration team.